skyepaphora/TimeSeries_FA24/Workshop_Files/readme.md

     - required packages (see below)
 2. Be sure to bring your laptop to class, with the above programs installed.

+Code to install required packages: \
+`install.packages(c("knitr", "tinytex", "tidyverse", "quarto", "devtools", "itsmr"))` \
 For further info, please review the software guide documents on my github.

-Code to install required packages: \
-`install.packages(c("knitr", "tinytex", "tidyverse", "quarto", "devtools", "itsmr"))`

 ## Workshop Agenda